Infinitely many reducts of homogeneous structures: Reed--Muller codes

 The \emph{Reed--Muller code} $\RM(r,n)$ can be described in two different ways: \begin{enumerate} \item[--] it consists of all the functions from $V$ to $\mathbb{F}_2$ which can be represented by polynomials of degree at most $r$ in the coordinates; \item[--] it is spanned by the characteristic functions of subspaces of codimension~$r$ in $V$. \end{enumerate} We summarise a few properties of these codes. \begin{enumerate} \item[--] $\RM(r,n)$ has dimension $\sum_{i=0}^r\binom{n}{i}$ and minimum weight $2^{n-r}$; \item[--] $\RM(r,n)^\perp=\RM(n-r-1,n)$, where orthogonality is with respect to the standard inner product. \end{enumerate}

 Now we return to our reducts.
-We have seen that the automorphism groups of the pointed vector space $(\ftwo,C)$ is a semidirect product of the space of linear functions $V\to\mathbb{F}_2$ by the general linear group $\gl(V)$, where $V=\ftwo/\langle C\rangle$.
-Thus, any closed $\gl(V)$-invariant subspace $W$ of the space of functions $\lambda\to\mathbb{F}_2$ that contains all linear functions will define a closed subgroup $W\rtimes\gl(V)$ containing all automorphisms, and hence a reduct.
+The automorphism group of the pointed vector space $(\ftwo,C)$ is a semidirect product of the space of linear functions $V\to\mathbb{F}_2$ by the general linear group $\gl(V)$, where $V=\ftwo/\langle C\rangle$.
+(For this group acts on the quotient space as the automorphism group of $V$; the kernel of this action fixes every coset, and so can be represented by maps from $V$ to $\ff_2$, the image of a coset being $0$ or $1$ according as the elements in this coset are fixed or interchanged by the element concerned.
+To see that the extension splits, choose a complement $W$ for $\langle C\rangle$ in $\ftwo$; elements of $\aut(\ftwo,C)$ form the required complement.)
+Thus, any closed $\gl(V)$-invariant subspace $W$ of the space of functions $\lambda\to\ff_2$ that contains all linear functions will define a closed subgroup $W\rtimes\gl(V)$ containing all automorphisms, and hence a reduct.

 Let $W_k$ be the closure of the vector space of functions $f:V\to\mathbb{F}_2$ given by polynomials of degree at most $k$ in the coordinates (these are ``infinite RM codes'').
 Note that, since $x^2$ and $x$ are equal as functions, we have $W_1\le W_2\le\cdots$; these subspaces are closed and $\gl(V)$-invariant.
 The inclusions are strict since, for example, the polynomial of degree $k$ which is the product of $k$ distinct indeterminates cannot be written as a polynomial of smaller degree.
 (See also the following paragraph).
-So we have an ascending chain of reducts.
+So we have a descending chain of reducts.
 Note that non-zero vectors in these subspaces all have infinite support.

 While there is no inner product defined on the vector space of all functions from $V$ to $\mathbb{F}_2$, we can define the ``standard inner product'' $u\cdot w$ whenever $u$ is a vector with finite support.
 Now a function belongs to $W_k$ if and only if it is orthogonal to the characteristic function of every $(k+1)$-dimensional subspace of $V$.
 This holds for polynomials of degree $k$ by the same argument as in the finite case.
 Then, as a convergent sequence of polynomials (in the topology of pointwise convergence) is ultimately constant on any $(k+1)$-dimensional subspace, its limit is also orthogonal to every such subspace.
 We also see the strict inclusion of the subspaces $W_k$ from this argument: for the product of $k$ distinct indeterminates meets some $k$-dimensional subspace in a single point, and so fails to be orthogonal to all such subspaces, and cannot lie in $W_{k-1}$.